-The Company memorandum of association does not set any restrictions on voting rights provided by its shares.
+The Company Articles of Association do not set any restrictions on voting rights provided by its shares.

 F) Agreements between shareholders which entail restrictions on the transfer of shares or restrictions on voting rights

 Major shareholders, NAMSOS ENTERPRISES COMPANY LTD and DRYNA ENTERPRISES COMPANY LTD as of 27/04/2017 had .
 6.892.496 common Company shares pledged in favor of EFG EUROBANK SA.
 As a result, transfer of the above-mentioned shares falls under restrictions.